-Statistics from the Swedish River Dalälven collected during 14 years (1997-2010) show that females (n = 1866) affected by M74 have a lower average weight than non-affected fish (Börjeson, 2011), and in 2007-2015 also 3% lower condition factor (Börjeson, 2015).
-It could be that affected M74 fish are younger than healthy females and contrary to older salmon have fed only on smaller and younger prey fish (Jacobson et al., 2018), or that they have grown less due to the nutritional conditions.
-Backman (2004) found that in 1994-2001 wild salmon that ascended earlier and were larger had somewhat lower offspring M74 mortalities than fish that ascended later and were smaller.
+Statistics from the Swedish River Dalalven collected during 14 years (1997-2010) show that females (n = 1866) affected by N74 have a lower average weight than non-affected fish (Börjeson, 2011), and in 2007-2015 also 3% lower condition factor (Börjeson, 2015).
+It could be that affected M74 fish are younger than healthy females and contrary to older salmon have fed only on smaller and younger prey fish (Jacobson et al., 2018), or that they, due to their different feeding migration pattern and thus nutritional conditions, have grown less.
+According to Jacobson et al. (2020), salmon from the R. Dalalven generally first migrate northward before migrating to the southern parts of the Baltic Sea, whereas salmon from the more northern rivers directly head for the southern Baltic Sea.
+Backman (2004) found that in 1994-2001 wild salmon that scended earlier and were larger had somewhat lower offspring M74 mortalities than fish that ascended later and were smaller.
 The same relationship was not found among reared salmon.
+This difference may be related to the differences in the feeding migration patterns.
+Although most Baltic salmon feed in the Baltic Proper, reared salmon at least from some stocks (e.g. R. Simojoki) remain more often feeding in the Bothnian Sea instead of migrating to the Baltic Proper (Jutila et al., 2003; Kallio-Nyberg et al., 2011; 2015).
+In the Bothnian Sea, salmon growth has generally been slower than in the Baltic Proper (Salminen et al., 1994; Niva, 2001; Keinänen et al., 2012).

-In intra-annual comparisons among two sea-year salmon, only in some years with a low M74 incidence, a negative correlation between the weight or size of females and yolk-sac fry mortality was found (Mikkonen et al., 2011).
+In intra-annual comparisons among two sea-year salmon, in some years with a low M74 incidence, a negative correlation between the weight or size of females and yolk-sac fry mortality was found (Mikkonen et al., 2011).
 On the contrary, a large size (weight or length) or high condition factor of mature or prespawning female salmon was related to high yolk-sac fry mortality in years of relatively high or high M74 incidence (Mikkonen et al., 2011).
-Although a high condition factor (CF > 1.05) of prespawning salmon predicted high M74-related mortality, the high growth rate of salmon appeared not as such to be the cause of M74, but rather the abundance of prey and its high fat content (Mikkonen et al., 2011; Keinänen et al., 2012).
+Although a high condition factor (CF >1.05) of prespawning salmon predicted high M74-related mortality, the high growth rate of salmon appeared not as such to be the cause of M74, but rather the abundance of prey and its high fat content (Mikkonen et al., 2011; Keinänen et al., 2012).